 The Missouri Fur Company, also known as the St. Louis Missouri Fur Company and the Manuel Lisa Trading Company was one of the earliest fur trading companies in St. Louis, Missouri.
-During its more than 20 years of operation, it was dissolved and reorganized several times, operating under various names until its final dissolution in 1830.
+It was dissolved and reorganized several times during its more than 20 years of operation, using various names until its final dissolution in 1830.

-Upon successfully completing this mission, they prepared for a second expedition that included 13 river craft to travel up the Missouri River, first headed towards Fort Mandan in North Dakota.
-The company then began to establish a number of forts along the Missouri and Nebraska Rivers, trading with the Sioux, Ricara, Mandan and Blackfoot Indians.
+Upon completing this mission, they prepared for a second expedition that included 13 river craft to travel up the Missouri River, first headed towards Fort Mandan in North Dakota.
+The company then began to establish several forts along the Missouri and Nebraska Rivers, trading with the Sioux, Ricara, Mandan, and Blackfoot Indians.

 Competition with the Hudson’s Bay Company and the Rocky Mountain Fur Company increased, placing the company in even more financial difficulty.
 By this time, the company also included William H. Vanderburgh, Lucien Fontenelle, and Andrew Drips, and in one year alone, they sent out nearly 300 traders who accumulated $42,000 in furs.

 But, it wouldn’t be enough.
 On May 31, 1823, a large Blackfoot war party ambushed Pilcher’s men, killing seven of them and wounding four others.
 Their traps, pack horses, and pelts were stolen.
 Resulting in a loss of about $15,000, Joshua Pilcher pulled his men back from the Northwest, but the ambush caused a death blow for the company.
 They never returned to the northwest, and by the spring of 1824, the Missouri Fur Company was bankrupt.

 By Kathy Weiser-Alexander, updated May 2021.